Kilowatt Antenna for 2 bands with switched Center frequency

 The antenna contains separate radiating legs for 160 and 80 meters that are at about 90 degree angles to each other to minimize coupling, and they are cut for the top frequency segment of each band.
-Small linear loading elements constructed of antenna wire and strung on 1/2′ PVC pipe frames are switched into the center fed points of the legs to shift the antenna center frequency down in about 125 KHz steps for 80 meters and about 50 KHz steps for 160 meters with 4 center frequency settings per band.
+Toroid inductors are switched into the center fed points of the legs to shift the antenna center frequency down in about 125 KHz steps for 80 meters and about 50 KHz steps for 160 meters with 4 center frequency settings per band.
 Since the antenna is “full size” or nearly “full size” with small loading elements, the expectation was performance very near to “full size” with low VSWR across the entire bands

-The VSWR results for 80 meters are excellent with 90% of the band at less than 1.5 and the VSWR rising to about 1.7 near the center of the band and at the top of the band.
+The VSWR results for 80 meters are excellent with 90% of the band at less than 1.5 and the VSWR rising to about 2.0 at the top of the band.

-The VSWR results for 160 meters are acceptable with about 90% of the band at less than 2.5 and top 20 KHz rising above 3.0 and going up to about 4.5 at the top edge of the band.
+The VSWR results for 160 meters are acceptable with about 90% of the band at less than 2.5 and rising to 3.0 near the center of the band.